abiel-lozano/Study-Bot/Documentation/studyBot.md

 ---
 ### Object Recognition: `lookForObjects()`

-*Different sets* of educational materials require *different methods* of object recognition, so we select the function accordingly.
+*Different sets* of educational materials require *different methods* of object recognition, so the function is selected accordingly.
 The function `lookForObjects()` is called when the user asks a question, and it will populate the object list with the objects that the user is holding.
 This  list is a simple string containing natural language, as it needs to be read by **GPT**.
 The function `colorID()` is used to detect the objects for the human body set based on color, and the function `markerID()` is used to detect the objects for the Krebs cycle set based on the ArUco markers on the objects.

 ```python
 def lookForObjects(topic: int):